Understand best practice for engaging with your social media community.

 The Office of the eSafety Commissioner website provides guidelines on social media platforms or websites that may be directed towards children.
 Check with your department’s legal team if you think this is relevant to you.

-Block posts and users that breach your policies
+Remove posts and users that breach policies

 In line with your community management guidelines: